Brain Donation Resources for ADRCs

 From start to finish, what is involved in the brain donation process?

-- Step 1: Enroll in the brain donation program at [name of ADRC].
+- Step 1: Enroll in the brain donation program at [name of ADRC] and complete a consent form.

 - Step 4: [Name of ADRC] will assist your loved ones in making arrangements for transportation to and from the donation site.